darthdeus/comfy/README.md

 interact with those in any significant way, hence why they're not in this comparison.

+# Roadmap

+The following goals are not in any particular order, but should come reasonably soon.
+Comfy is not an aetheral project that will only materialize in 2 years.
+Only features that require maximum few weeks of work are listed here.

+- Custom shaders/materials.
+- Configurable post processing.
+- 2D shadowcasters with soft shadows.

 # License

 comfy is free and open source and dual licensed under MIT and Apache 2.0 licenses.